Deathbolt

 Deathbolt (Jake Simmons) is a supervillain appearing in American comic books published by DC Comics.
 He was created by the Ultra-Humanite to fight the All-Star Squadron.

 Deathbolt appeared in the Arrowverse series Arrow and The Flash, portrayed by Doug Jones.

 Fictional character biography

-Jake Simmons is a wanted criminal who gains electric abilities from the Ultra-Humanite's experimentation.
-Code-named "Deathbolt", he becomes the Ultra-Humanite's ally before being defeated by the All-Star Squadron.
+Wanted for murder, Jake Simmons fled police in a stolen biplane during a heavy storm.
+He crashed when lightning struck the plane over Meteor Crater, Arizona.
+The Ultra-Humanite found him and experimented on him until his body became a living electrical battery.
+Code-named "Deathbolt", he became the Ultra-Humanite's staunch ally until his defeat by the All-Star Squadron.

 Deathbolt returns and attempts to kill Starman, only to be defeated by his descendant Farris Knight.

 Powers and abilities

 Deathbolt can channel the electrical energy in his body into powerful blasts of electricity.

 In other media

 Deathbolt appears in series set in the Arrowverse, portrayed by Doug Jones.